michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 # LTSS and TimescaleDB installation
 ## Timescale DB

-TimescaleDB can be installed as separate service maintained by you, or using ready to use Home Assistant add-on.
-Installation process is described on the [add-on github pages](https://github.com/expaso/hassos-addon-timescaledb?tab=readme-ov-file#installation).
+TimescaleDB can be installed as a separate service maintained by you, or using a ready-to-use Home Assistant add-on.
+The installation process is described on the [add-on github pages](https://github.com/expaso/hassos-addon-timescaledb?tab=readme-ov-file#installation).

-To perform needed changes, you will need some db client to.
-The first already build-in option is a `psql` console.
-To get to it you have enter the timescale add-on docker.
+To perform needed changes, you will need a DB client.
+The first already built-in option is a `psql` console.
+To get to it, you have to enter the timescale add-on Docker.
 ```
 docker exec -it addon_77b2833f_timescaledb  /bin/bash
 ```

-If you prefer GUI client, the you can pgAdmin4 in form of another HA addon, or use other clients like DBeaver.
-In both cases enabling exposing postresql port in TimescaleDB Add-on settings is required.
+If you prefer a GUI client, you can use pgAdmin4 (also available as an HA add-on), or use other clients like DBeaver.
+In both cases, enabling exposition of the PostgreSQL port in TimescaleDB Add-on settings is required.

-Let's start with creation of extensions needed later on:
+Let's start with the creation of extensions needed later on:
 ```sql
 CREATE EXTENSION IF NOT EXISTS postgis;
 CREATE EXTENSION IF NOT EXISTS timescaledb_toolkit;
 CREATE EXTENSION IF NOT EXISTS btree_gist;
 ```

-:bulb: By installting the `postgis` extention, we avoiding the need of giving LTSS component superuser privileges (which is attempting to install the extension otherwise).
+:bulb: By installing the `postgis` extension, we avoid the need to give LTSS component superuser privileges (which is attempting to install the extension otherwise).

 The `timescaledb_toolkit` enables additional time-series features.
-They are needed to to work with continuously increasing energy values, like energy.
+They are needed to work with continuously increasing energy values, like energy.

 The `btree_gist` will be needed later on for cost reports creation.